-The benchmarks were conducted on a dual-socket server equipped with two Intel Xeon Max 9468 CPUs, each with 4 Nodes that have access to 16 GiB of HBM and 12 cores.
+The benchmarks were conducted on a dual-socket server equipped with two Intel Xeon Max 9468 CPUs, each with 4 nodes that have access to 16 GiB of HBM and 12 cores.
 This results in a total of 96 cores and 128 GiB of HBM.
 The layout of the system is visualized in Figure 3.1.
 For configuring it, we follow Section 2.5.
-[16]

-As Intel DML does not have support for DWQs (see Section 2.4), we run benchmarks exclusively with access through SWQs.
-The application written for the benchmarks can be obtained in source form under the directory benchmarks in the thesis repository [14].
+As Intel DML does not have support for DWQs, we run benchmarks exclusively with access through SWQs.
+The application written for the benchmarks can be obtained in source form under the directory benchmarks in the thesis repository [12].

-The benchmark performs Node setup as described in Section 2.4 and allocates source and destination memory on the Nodes passed in as parameters.
-To avoid page faults affecting the results, the entire memory regions are written to before the timed part of the benchmark starts.
-We therefore also do not use 'block\on\fault()', as we did for the memopy-example in Section 2.4.
+The benchmark performs node setup as described in Section 2.4 and allocates source and destination memory on the nodes passed in as parameters.
+To avoid page faults affecting the results, the entire memory regions are written to before the timed part of refer to intel ark as cite refer back to state 2.4 where this is mentioned the benchmark starts.
+We therefore also do not use '.block\on\fault()', as we did for the memcpy-example in Section 2.4.